 Last week, my colleague Ross talked about the touch-screen installation we recently built for Whyred, and hinted about some upcoming developments in the UI.
 Well, things move fast at Ombori, so we've already designed and implemented a second installation for the Whyred store in Stockholm.
 As it happens, the touch screen is taking a while to install, so this product is actually live even though the first one is still in production.
-Here's how we added a whole new way to control an in-store screen using the customer's phone - there's a video at the end if you want to see it in action.
+Here's how we added a whole new way to control an in-store screen using the customer's phone.

 In its idle mode, the screen still displays a traditional marketing video.
 But now, instead of inviting the customer to touch the screen, there's a QR code which they can scan.
 If they have an iPhone, this is a simple process: they don't have to download anything to activate the screen, it just works.